The International Trade Blog arrow International Sales & Marketing

 • United Kingdom

-Additionally, some of the other most-exported products from the U.S. include: plasma, vaccines and blood; motor vehicle parts; computer chips; cell phones and related equipment; medical instruments; medicines in individual doses; computers; soybeans; and gold.
+Additionally, some of the other most-exported products from the U.S. include: passenger vehicles; plasma, vaccines and blood; computer chips; motor vehicle parts; computers; cell phones and related equipment; medical instruments; medicines in individual doses; gold; and soybeans, respectively.

 Stop Winging It: Develop a Winning Export Strategy